JaviCervera/coldsteel/README.md

 ## TODO

-* Try to use Asyncify on Emscripten and remove Loop entrypoint from Lua.
 * Do not handle screen setup differently on Emscripten.
 * Add font editor.
 * Embed Lua into the CLI tool, so scripts are compiled when packaged.